Who Regulates Zip Line Rides? Recent Zip Line Deaths Raise Question About Zip Line Safety

-After the death of a 12 year old girl at a North Carolina summer camp, state legislators have recognized the problem presented by the rapidly expanding zip line industry.
+After the death of a 12-year-old girl at a North Carolina summer camp, state legislators have recognized the problem presented by the rapidly expanding zip line industry.
 Rep. Ted Davis, R-Wilmington who introduced a bill that would regulate the attraction in North Carolina stated, “The point is these things are obviously dangerous and they need to be monitored.
 They need to be regulated.”
-However, the industry has already received some guidance from standards and credentialing organization.
-Unfortunately recent incidents are also calling the sufficiency of these standards into question.
+However, the industry has already received some guidance from standards and credentialing organizations.
+Unfortunately, recent incidents are also calling the sufficiency of these standards into question.

 Summer Zip Line Deaths Raise Questions About Regulations and Zip Line Safety Standards